anthonylosapio/tes3db/tes3db/tes3db/README.md

 # tes3db

-Command line tool to convert Morrwond json files to database friendly formats (sql or csv).
+Command line tool to convert Morrwond json files to database friendly formats (sql or csv/tsv).
-This tool requires you to first use [tes3conv](https://github.com/Greatness7/tes3conv) to convert .esp & .esm files to json.
+This tool requires you to first use [tes3conv](https://github.com/Greatness7/tes3conv) to convert .esm files to json.

 ## Usage